-- At each level prepares pupils for the opportunities, responsibilities and experiences of the next stage of their education and lives - Challenges the individual academically and allows them to discover their own intellectual strengths in the pursuit of academic excellence and fosters a love of learning - Encourages independent learning and critical thinking skills and provides opportunities for pupils to express their learning and understanding in different ways - Is balanced and broadly based and encourages pupils to explore a breadth of academic, cultural, aesthetic, creative and sporting interests - is responsive, providing inclusivity and diversity and reflects our responsibility to ensure our pupils are equipped to understand the integral part that world and British history plays in shaping society today and the role that our pupils have in helping to continue this path of reform. - Is flexible enough to respond to change and incorporates innovation as appropriate - Enables pupils to acquire skills in speaking and listening, literacy and numeracy - Uses technology effectively in supporting teaching and learning and gives pupils opportunity to present work in personalised ways. - Ensures pupils have an understanding of their own personal safety and that of others, including awareness of safeguarding - Enables our pupils to work collaboratively and successfully develop the 'soft skills' needed to equip them for life. - Encourages respect for other people, paying particular regard to the protected characteristics stated in the 2010 Equality Act (i.e. age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation). - (Enables pupils to know themselves better and begin to understand their strengths, weaknesses and interests.
-Introduces pupils to a range of career options presented in an impartial and non-stereotyped manner.
+- At each level prepares pupils for the opportunities, responsibilities and experiences of the next stage of their education and lives - Challenges the individual academically and allows them to discover their own intellectual strengths in the pursuit of academic excellence and encourages a love of learning - Encourages independent learning and critical thinking skills and provides opportunities for pupils to express their learning and understanding in different ways - Is balanced and broadly based and encourages pupils to explore a breadth of academic, cultural, aesthetic, creative and sporting interests - is responsive, providing inclusivity and diversity and reflects our responsibility to ensure our pupils are equipped to understand the integral part that world and British history plays in shaping society today and the role that our pupils have in helping to continue this path of reform. - Is flexible enough to respond to change and incorporates innovation as appropriate - Enables pupils to acquire skills in speaking and listening, literacy and numeracy - Uses technology effectively in supporting teaching and learning and gives pupils opportunity to present work in personalised ways. - Provides opportunities for collaboration with other schools to enhance learning - Ensures pupils have an understanding of their own personal safety and that of others, including awareness of safeguarding - Enables our pupils to work collaboratively and successfully develop broader needed to equip them for life. - Encourages respect for other people, paying particular regard to the protected characteristics stated in the 2010 Equality Act (i.e. age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation).
+Please see the Equal Opportunities policy.

-To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum.
+• To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum.